travel germany

-The Harz Mountains is the land of German fairy tales.
-Steep-roofed houses with tiny windows and narrow, cobblestone streets.
-Dark forests, rushing streams and stormy mountains.
+The Harz Mountains are the land of German fairy tales: steep-roofed houses with tiny windows and narrow, cobblestone streets.

-There is something familiar about these little towns tucked in deep, wooded valleys.
+There is something familiar about these little towns tucked away in deep, wooded valleys.
 These were the scenes of childhood stories: the home of wicked witches, dwarves digging in caverns under the earth and poor woodcutters in lonely cottages.

 The Brothers Grimm collected their stories from various places, primarily the area around Kassel about 40 miles to the west, but the Harz Mountains have long been famous as an important source of German folklore.
-Many of these stories are well-known outside of Germany as well: Cinderella, Hansel and Gretel, Sleeping Beauty, Rumpelstiltskin, Tom Thumb, Little Red Riding Hood, Rapunzel, The Frog Prince, and The Wolf and the Seven Kids.

-The Harz region was also known for the many silver mines; many villagers made their living underground and the towns' wealth came from these mines.
+This region was also known for the many silver mines; many villagers made their living underground and the towns' wealth came from these mines.
 There are echoes of this in the story of Snow White and the Seven Dwarves.

 The highest mountain in the Harz is the Brocken, setting for one of the most famous scenes in Goethe's Faust.